McKenzieNeuro/McKenzieLab/README.md

 There is an intuitive but rigorous naming convention for binary files: each file  must match `${basename}_ch_\d\d\d.dat` where the three digits are the zero-padded index of the channel, and basename must match the `.edf` data file and the `.txt` metadata (seizure timestamps) file.

+## Technical notes and comments
+Currently we sample wavelet frequencies from a log space spanning 0.5 Hz to 200 Hz; our data's sampling frequency is 2000 Hz.

+Under the hood, scipy's coherence function computes the mean of the square of the cross spectral density divided by the psd of each signal, and averages over as many 256-sample windows that it can fit into our 5-second long segment (=10000 samples).
+The smallest frequency it samples is only half a wavelength, the second smallest is a full wavelength.
+These low frequencies are already much greater than our low wavelet frequencies.

 ## Conventions
 - The `edf` raw data file and it's `txt` metadata file must have the same basename and both be located in the `RAW_DATA_PATH` directory.